Implojin/crawl/crawl-ref/docs/crawl_manual.rst

   terrorize the lands outside the Dungeon.

-  Armataurs instinctively roll when moving toward foes, getting a free move and regenerating magic.
-Their long, nimble tongues drink every last drop from potions, doubling their effects.
+  Armataurs instinctively roll when moving toward foes, getting a free move and regenerating health and magic.
 They have great aptitudes with armour and shields, though their body shape reduces the protection offered by body armour early on.
-At higher levels they regenerate health when rolling, making them truly resilient.

 Gnolls (Gn)
   Gnolls are a species of caniform humanoids originally hailing from the arid